 Postman uses the JSON Web Token (JWT) configured in the OIDC identity provider to authenticate with HashiCorp.
 The token is valid in Postman for a specified amount of time set up in HashiCorp Vault.

-You'll need to reauthenticate with HashiCorp each time you sign in to Postman, or when the JWT expires in Postman.
+You'll need to reauthenticate with HashiCorp each time you open Postman, or when the JWT expires in Postman.

 To authenticate with your HashiCorp account, do the following: